pixel

 Correcting the difference between toe and heel edge power.

-Because we don't have the same leg power when turning on a heel edge turn than on a toe edge turn, the asymmetrical edge profile corrects that.
-By providing a smaller radius and a shorter & deeper MidBite zone on the heel edge versus the toe edge you are able to get more powerful heelside turns with less rider effort. in order to get the same turning radius, you need less pressure.
+We do not have the same leg power when turning on a heel edge as we do on a toe edge turn, but an asymmetrical edge profile can equalize turning power to create symmetrical turns.
+By providing a smaller radius and shorter and deeper MidBite zone on the heel edge versus the toe edge, you are able to get more powerful heelside turns with less rider effort, leading to a natural and intuitive feel when riding.

 Better edge hold and easier turns.

-VS Midebite: it gives you more drive in your turns because you have 2 insertion points under your feet, but you don't benefit form the narrower waist in the turn.
+VS MideBite: UnderBite gives you more drive in your turns because you have 2 insertion points under your feet, but you don't benefit from the narrower waist in the turn.

 More floatation and total edge control

-Similar looking to "wings" or channels on a surfboard, it functions a little different on snow.
-Each side of the board's effective edge is segmented into 3 distincts parts that step horizontally inward rather than tapering.
+Similar in appearance to "wings" on a surfboard, Tapered UnderBite functions a little differently on snow.
+Each side of the board's effective edge is segmented into 3 distinct parts that step horizontally inward rather than tapering.

-VS Underbite: It adds floatability to the board as the tail is tapered.
-This tail radius is tighter avoiding the tail form washing out.
-It doesn't ride as well swithc as the tail (new nose) will tend to sink.
+VS UnderBite: The Tapered UnderBite adds floatability to the board, but does not ride switch as well as the tail (new nose) will tend to sink.

 PowderHull